Vicolet/OPrun/ApplicationProtocol.md

 If the server is not in a waiting state, the client's connexion is closed with a bad code.

+If the next game already has 20 players registered, the client's connexion is closed with a bad code.

 When the server starts the game, it sends a message the first mental math operation to all the connected clients and handles every client in its own thread.